Josiah Turner

 Turner was elected to the legislature in August 1878 and at the same time commenced another campaign for Congress, this time as an Independent Democrat with the support of some Republicans.
 But other Republicans could not stomach Turner due to his past reputation as, in the words of the New York Times, "the most violent opponent the Republicans ever had in this state."
 The resulting split in the opposition seemed to ensure a November victory for Democrat Joseph J. Davis.

+Turner's wife, Sophia Devereux Turner, suffered from addiction to morphine.
+Turner had her committed in the North Carolina Hospital for the Insane in Raleigh in early 1878, in the hopes that the doctors there could cure her addiction.
+Her health began to fail in 1880.
+She was released from the asylum on September 13, 1880, and died at home soon after.

 In 1880, "Turner's behavior [as a state legislator] became 'very erratic,' according to an account in A Biographical History of North Carolina from Colonial Times to the Present, published in 1906.

 'He manifested a special antipathy to the speaker, Hon.
 John M. Moring, whom he denominated as a 'gander head,' and his conduct was so obstreperous that at length the body, worn out by his unruly and unseemly proceedings, was driven to expel him as a member,' reads the account."
 No other member of the North Carolina General Assembly was so removed from office again until Thomas E. Wright was expelled in 2008.

 Turner's last major campaign was another run for Congress in 1884 as a Republican.
 He was defeated by William Ruffin Cox.